h4tt0ri/CuttingEdge/README.md

 # CuttingEdge
 A forensic tool for parse Microsoft Edge `History` files.
-Also, it support `favicons` and `Shortcut` files.
+Also, it supports `favicons` and `Shortcut` artifacts.

 ## Requirements & Installation
 - Python3.x

 ## Usage
-History file are stored in SQLite3 database format.
+History files are stored in SQLite3 database format.
 Usually you can find these artifacts in `%USERPROFILE%\appdata\local\microsoft\edge\user_data\default`.
-Currently, it support the following artifact:
+Currently, it supports the following artifact:

 - History
 - Favicons